Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

 \subsection{Metrics}

-For evaluation, we compute the average Euclidean distance between the predicted and the ground truth object translation (\textit{trans}) and position (\textit{pos}) in millimetres as well as the average error on object rotation (\textit{rot}) in degree.
-As our datasets differ in the overall object movement, we report errors on translation and rotation normalized by the average motion in the corresponding dataset.
+For evaluation, we compute the average Euclidean distance between the predicted and the ground truth object translation (\textit{trans}) and position (\textit{pos}) in millimeters as well as the average error on object rotation (\textit{rot}) in degree.
+As our datasets differ in the overall object movement, we report errors on translation and rotation normalized by the average motion in the corresponding dataset given by the error of the baseline \textit{zero}.

-\subsection{Data efficiency}
+\subsection{Data Efficiency}

 The first hypothesis we test is that combining the analytical model with a neural network for perception reduces the required training data as compared to a pure neural network.